gruncellka/porto-data/README.md

 ## 🤝 Contributing

 1. Fork the repository
+2. Run `make setup` to install dependencies and hooks
-2. Make your changes
+3. Make your changes
-3. Run `make quality` to validate
+4. Run `make quality` to validate
-4. Commit (pre-commit hook validates automatically)
+5. Commit (pre-commit hooks validate automatically)
+6. If `metadata.json` was regenerated, stage it and commit again
-5. Submit a pull request
+7. Submit a pull request

 ### Adding New Data